A Brief History of the Marque

 The British offices were Moto-Rêve Ltd., Acton Vale, Middlesex and Moto-Rêve Co.
 Ltd., Alperton, Wembley.

 The machines were also marketed in England as MR and Alp, and Moto-Reve engines were used in Wolf motorcycles.
+They were imported to Sweden by Husqvarna who named the 1915 V-twin "Lyxmaskin typ 75", retaining the original badges.

 Sources: Yesterdays; Wikipedia NL